butaixianran/DazToBlender/README.md

-# Daz To Blender Bridge For Blender 3.X
+# Daz For Blender Bridge

-**This fork did some really good updates, it comes with 14 new features and 3 bug fixing.**
+**This was a fork from Official Daz to Blender Bridge.
+And it merged everything from DTB 2022, also did some really good updates, which official DTB 2022 doesn't have.
+It comes with 14 new features and 3 bug fixing.**

-**It will export Daz model from Blender with all textures correctly.
-So, you can use Blender as a Daz Bridge for all 3D tools.
-Then you don't need any other bridge any more.**

 #### Version
-2.24.10

-## Updated Feature:
+addon: 2.25.0
+blender: >= 3.1

 ### Daz Script
 * **Handle high heel.** (If you use this script, you don't need to check "High Heel" in Blender's addon when importing a character.)

 ### Blender Addon
-#### New Feature
+#### Key feature
-* **Handle High heel when importing figure or a pose file**
-* **Importing Pose by selecting Tip Image file**
-* **Importing animation from .duf file**, animation will be on a new NLA tracker as a clip
+* **It converts Daz Shader to Blender's default Principled Shader** .
+So, you can export Daz model from Blender with all textures correctly.
+Then, you can use Blender as a Daz Bridge for all 3D tools.
+* Changed addon name to "Daz For Blender"(**DFB**), **so you can use it with Official DTB 2022 together**.
+* **Import animation**
+* **Handle tiled material**
+* It fixed a important bug so **you can import pose file correctly**.
+* Handle High Heel.
+I believe every Daz user need this.
-* **Merge eyelashes into body mesh**, so you can export morphs from blender to other 3D tools.
+* Merge eyelashes into body mesh, so you can export morphs from blender to other 3D tools.
-* **Re-write material function, now it converts Daz's shader to Principled shader.
-So you can export all textures from blender.**
-* **Convert Bump to Normal Map when importing, if you want**
+* Convert Bump to Normal Map when importing, so you can export your character to game engine.
-* **Set position and rotation for env props like lights.**
+* **Everything official DTB 2022 has, is merged into this one**.

 ### AO Map
 For game engine, AO map is still important.
-But Daz Character is using UDIM UV, it is a tiled UV, which blender can not bake AO for that.
 So, I baked it for you with python script, you can get it from "AO" folder of this project.

 This AO can be used on all Genesis 8 characters, no matter how they look.